 Having babies has forever changed my perspective on body-image.
 This body has carried and fed 3 babies.This work does leave a mark.
 My body is different and won’t ever be the same again.
 But I am grateful God equipped my body to do such rewarding and beautiful things.

 I spent much of my 20’s unsure of myself and uncomfortable in social situations.
-I was nervous in groups, especially groups of women.
+Social anxiety left me nervous in groups, especially groups of women.
 I would second-guess every word, if I was brave enough to speak up.
 Many (not all) of my relational insecurities have faded as I’ve begun to better understand how God sees me and how to humbly view myself.

 30 is the new 20, right?
 I hope not – I was pretty dumb when I was 20.
 I was poor at managing friendships, wasteful with my time, had a narrow world-view and a much-too-small and low understanding of God and His character.
 The lessons learned in my 20’s are invaluable.
 I’m still making mistakes but I’m learning more now that I can take into my 40s.